 Although I tend to read quite a lot, I try hard to be brutally selective about what I spend my time reading online each day, otherwise it’s incredibly easy to get sucked into reading a lot of the niff-naff and trivia that gets dumped on the web every day.
 Despite applying a pretty strong filter to what I choose to spend time on, I’ve consistently found both Steve and Brad’s work to be well worth seeking out and I often seem to find myself prioritising reading their output over a lot of other stuff that comes into my overcrowded inbox or Twitter feed.

-When I found out that Brad and Steve were collaborating on a book about human performance (called ‘Peak Performance’, it’s out on June 6th and available to pre-order now) I was very pleased indeed, and even happier when they offered the chance to review a pre-release copy of it here on the Precision Hydration blog.
+When I found out that Brad and Steve were collaborating on a book about human performance (called ‘Peak Performance’, it’s out on June 6th) I was very pleased indeed, and even happier when they offered the chance to review a pre-release copy of it here on the Precision Hydration blog.

 Despite the constraints of running a growing Precision Hydration, trying to be a vaguely useful ‘assistant’ to my wife in bringing up our 6 month old daughter and 3 year old son and doing a little bit of training to keep fit, I think I motored through the 219 pages of ‘Peak Performance’ in about 3 (late night) sittings!
 The only obvious irony in the behaviour is that I definitely compromised the quality and length of my sleep on those 3 nights as a result (and getting appropriate sleep is a big topic in the book…)

 Essentially what Peak Performance is all about is how to attain and, more importantly, sustain a high level of human performance (both mentally and physically), whilst avoiding the pitfalls of burnout and underachievement that are becoming increasingly common in the modern world.